Martine Michieletto

-Martine Michieletto (born 21 September 1992) is an Italian muay thai kickboxer.
+Martine Michieletto (born 21 September 1992) is an Italian muay thai boxer and kickboxer.
 She is the reigning ISKA featherweight K-1 champion and the former WKU featherweight muay thai champion.

 As of October 2022, she is ranked as the sixth best pound-for-pound women's kickboxer in the world by Beyond Kick.

 Martial arts career

 ISKA and WKU champion

 During Steko's Fight Night, Michieletto fought in a ten-round bout against Julia Irmen for the WKU Full Contact World title.
 Irmen won the fight and title by a unanimous decision.

-Michieletto faced Maribel de Sousa for the ISKA K-1 World Featherweight title at Muay Thai Time Vol. 2 on June 13, 2015.
+Michieletto faced Maribel de Sousa for the ISKA K-1 World Featherweight title at Muay Thai Time Vol. 2 on 13 June 2015.
 She won the fight by unanimous decision.
-Michieletto then faced Estela Garcia for the WKU Featherweight title at Thai Boxe Mania on January 30, 2016.
+Michieletto then faced Estela Garcia for the WKU Featherweight title at Thai Boxe Mania on 30 January 2016.
 She once again won the fight by unanimous decision.

-Michieletto took part in the Iron Fight muay thai tournament, held at Iron Fight Vol3: Muay Thai Time on March 13, 2016.
+Michieletto took part in the Iron Fight muay thai tournament, held at Iron Fight Vol3: Muay Thai Time on 13 March 2016.
 Although she was able to overcome Chiara Vincis by unanimous decision in the semifinals of the one-day tournament, she lost to Veronica Vernocchi by a third-round technical knockout in the finals.
 She rebounded from this loss with a unanimous decision over Sud Siam Sor.
-Sumalee at Muay Real Thai Fight on August 8, 2016.
-After suffering a split decision loss to Saifah Sor Suparat on August 29, Michieletto won her next two fights against Nana Tsang on October 8, 2016 and Angelina Panza on January 28, 2017.
+Sumalee at Muay Real Thai Fight on 8 August 2016.
+After suffering a split decision loss to Saifah Sor Suparat on 29 August, Michieletto won her next two fights against Nana Tsang on 8 October 2016 and Angelina Panza on 28 January 2017.

-Her two-fight win streak earned Michieletto the chance to challenge Denise Kielholtz for the Bellator Flyweight Kickboxing title at Bellator Kickboxing 5 on April 8, 2017.
+Her two-fight win streak earned Michieletto the chance to challenge Denise Kielholtz for the Bellator Flyweight Kickboxing title at Bellator Kickboxing 5 on 8 April 2017.
 Kielholtz retained her title by unanimous decision.

-Michieletto faced Alessia Greco at Evolution Fight on July 29, 2017.
+Michieletto faced Alessia Greco at Evolution Fight on 29 July 2017.
 She won the fight by unanimous decision.
 After she beat Sud Siam Sor.
-Sumalee by unanimous decision on August 8, 2017, Michieletto was booked to face Federica Sbaraglia at Petrosyan Mania on October 14, 2017.
+Sumalee by unanimous decision on 8 August 2017, Michieletto was booked to face Federica Sbaraglia at Petrosyan Mania on 14 October 2017.
 She won the fight by a second-round technical knockout.